Council tax scam calls (April 2021)

 Unoccupied and unfurnished dwelling

-Under regulations two classes of dwelling are exempt from paying the council tax premium.
+Under council tax regulations only two classes of dwelling are exempt from paying the council tax premium.
 They are:

 Some properties which are occupied by one household might appear to be single properties.
 However, they're allocated more than one council tax band.
 This is because they're made up of more than one self-contained unit, and each self-contained unit must have a separate band.
 The smaller unit is often referred to as an annex.